Student Services and Support Services

 Telephone Calls to Students

 Forsyth Tech does not have the facilities to forward general telephone messages to students and will not do so except in the case of an emergency.
-Emergency calls should be directed to Campus Police.
+Emergency calls should be directed to the Student Success Center, Campus Police or appropriate dean’s office.
 Those calling in an emergency will be asked to state the nature of the emergency and to give their name and a return telephone number.
+Forsyth Tech staff will then make every effort to relay this information to students.

 The policy of Forsyth Tech is not to give out identifying information about students to telephone callers and/or unidentified persons without the permission of the student (Family Educational Rights and Privacy Act).
 The Records Office only handles inquiries concerning students’ records.